moggieuk/Happy-Hare/doc/stats.md

 > MMU_STATS COUNTER=cutter_blade INCR=1

-Typically you would add this into a macro that is called when the consumable is use.
+Typically you would add this into a macro that is called when the consumable is used.
 Can be any increment not just 1.
 When the LIMIT is exceeded this would generate a message:
 ```yml
 Warning: Count cutter_blade (4001) above limit 4000 : You may need to replace your cutting blade
 ```